The Biochemistry Of Human Health

 We first have to look at the mechanism behind the synthesis and the elimination of cholesterol from the body.

 The liver cells are the main synthesisers of cholesterol.
-However, as cholesterol is fat, it isn’t going to be transported by the blood really well.
+However, as cholesterol is a fatty molecule, it isn’t going to be transported by the blood really well.
 As an analogy, we can look at what happens when we mix oil and water.
 The oil tends to separate out from the water upon standing, and we see it floating on top of the water.
-They become two distinct liquids that are, in chemical engineering parlance, immiscible.
+They become two distinct liquids that are, in solution chemistry parlance, immiscible.

 Immiscibility poses a problem.
-It ain’t easy for an essential ingredient be transported through the blood to the cell if it’s going to separate out from the blood into its own distinct liquid entity.
+It won’t be easy for an essential ingredient be transported through the blood to the cell if it’s going to separate out from the blood into its own distinct liquid entity before even reaching the cell.

 That’s when the lipoprotein comes in.
 A lipoprotein contains a hydrophobic (oil-loving) core and a hydrophilic (water-loving) exterior.
 In that way, the cholesterol particles can be packed into the core of the lipoprotein and zipped up, much like a backpack does for a student in carrying their textbooks to and from school.